Health Sciences and Affiliated Teaching Hospitals Research Ethics Board (HSREB)

 The mission of Queen’s University Health Sciences and Affiliated Teaching Hospitals Research Ethics Board (HSREB) is to ensure that research involving human participants follows equity-oriented principles.
 The HSREB shall promote education and ongoing training for all researchers and its REB members, facilitate the review process through guidance and support to the researchers in the submission and review process, and develop and implement policies and procedures that ensure research compliance with evolving provincial, national, and international guidelines (i.e., the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans).
 The HSREB shall function as an autonomous entity and recognizes that all members of the University community share a joint commitment to maintaining research integrity and the highest concern for human dignity, welfare, and justice.

-The Principal of Queen's University has invested in the Queen’s University Health Sciences and Affiliated Teaching Hospitals Research Ethics Board (HSREB) the authority to review proposed research involving human participants that are being conducted under the auspices of Queen's University.
-HSREB primarily reviews health science research, including all research being conducted at the affiliated teaching hospitals (Kingston Health Sciences Centre (KGH and HDH Sites), Providence Care Centre (PCC) and Ongwanada.
-GREB primarily conducts reviews in the areas of humanities, social science, science, engineering, and administrative research.
-The HSREB is also a Clinical Trials Ontario (CTO) Qualified REB.
+Queen’s University Health Sciences and Affiliated Teaching Hospitals Research Ethics Board (HSREB) is the authority to review proposed research involving human participants that are being conducted under the auspices of Queen's University.
+HSREB primarily has ethics authority over health science research, including all research being conducted at the affiliated teaching hospitals Kingston Health Sciences Centre (KGH and HDH Sites), Providence Care Centre (PCC) and Ongwanada.

-If you have concerns regarding a research study conducted under the authority of Queen’s University, Kingston General Hospital, Hotel Dieu Hospital, Providence Care Centre, or the Kingston Frontenac Lennox & Addington Health Unit; please contact the Office of Research Ethics.
+If you have concerns regarding the ethical conduct of a research study conducted under the authority of Queen’s University, Kingston General Hospital, Hotel Dieu Hospital, Providence Care Centre, or the Kingston Frontenac Lennox & Addington Health Unit, please contact the Research Ethics Office.

 Our Contact information